Tearnote/portfolio/README.md

-# portfolio
+# Portfolio: a showcase and commission website

-Website showcasing my projects, with commissioning functionality
+*Portfolio* is a dynamic website showcasing my projects, with commissioning functionality, made for [Code Institute](https://codeinstitute.net/)'s 5th submission project.